¨I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.¨

 Journeyers usually won’t buy new gadgets until they have proven themselves.
 They are reluctant to spend time and money to learn how to use a new product unless it has many recognizable benefits.
 They, however, also have a lot of home-related skills and can repair just about anything that goes wrong around the house.

-Journeyers watch the most popular TV shows including lots of sports.
+Journeyers watch the most popular TV shows, including lots of sports.
 If they have a camper or trailer, they’ll use it a lot.
-While they often enjoy outdoor vacations, they also do not mind visiting places with a lot of people around them.
-On vacation, they buy reminders of where they’ve been like caps and t-shirts.
+While they often enjoy outdoor vacations, they do not mind visiting places with many people around them.
+On vacation, they buy reminders of where they’ve been, like caps and t-shirts.

 They tend to book escorted tours or a cruise, particularly if they are visiting someplace new.
-Unlike sightseers and traditionalists, however, they will consider visiting off-the-beaten-path and exotic destinations if they can do so in comfort.
+However, unlike sightseers and traditionalists, they will consider visiting off-the-beaten-path and exotic destinations if they can do so in comfort.

 Sightseers, who make up about 17% of the population (one out of six), are laid back and carefree.
 They are known for their loyalty and lack of pretension.